-All this, however, does not mean that religious fanaticism was absent in the rebellion.
-The number of forced conversions which did take place (even if Pandit Rishi Ram's figures are excessive, coming as they do from an Arya Samajist) cannot by any strech of imagination be explained by any other motive than religious fanaticism.
-Nor it is to be wondered at that the intensely religious, extremely uneducated and highly organized community of Moplahs should contain among them a few fanatics who took it into their heads that every 'kaffir' killed or converted was a stepping stone on their own path to heaven.
+All this, however, does not mean that religius fanaticism was totally absent in the rebellion.
+The number of forced conversions which did take place (even if Pandit Rishi Ram's figures are excessive, coming as they do from an Arya Samajist) cannot by any stretch of imagination be explained by any other motive than religious fanaticism.
+Nor is it to be wondered at that the intensely religious, extremely uneducated and highly organised community of Moplahs should contain among them a few fanatics who took it into their heads that every 'Kaffir' killed or converted was a stepping stone on their own path to heaven.
 A certain percentage of casualties should be so counted.
-One can and should, however, state explicitly that the main force behind the rebellion was not fanaticism which was simply a byproduct of the rebellion.
+One can and should, however, state explicitly that the main force behind the rebellion was not fanaticism which was simply a by-product of the rebellion.

-The following extracts from the official history of the Congress in Kerala, published by the Kerala Provincial Congress Committee in 1935, are revealing :
+The following extracts from the official history of the Congress in Kerala, published by the Kerala Provincial Congress Committee in 1935, are also revealing:-

-Down to August 28th, when the battle of Pookottur took place, the British administration may be said to have ceased to exist in Malappuram, Thirurangadi, Manjeri, Perintalmanna - all these places were the fields of unrestricted activity of the rebels.
-Nobody resisted them, hence they had no need to resist anybody or to organize revolt against any body.
-Only Police Inspector, Chekkutty, a police Head Constable and a few men of the Nilambur Thirumulpad were murdered by the rebels at this stage.
-The statement of a witness cited by the prosecution itself says that the behaviour of the rebels at this stage was not such as to frighten the ordinary people in any way...
+"Down to August 28th, when the battle of Pookottur took place, the British administration may be said to have ceased to exist in Malappuram, Thirurangadi, Manjeri, Perintalmanna-all these places were the fields of unrestricted activity of the rebels.
+Nobody resisted them, hence they had no need to resist anybody or to organise revolt against anybody.
+It was only Police Inspector Chekkutty, a police Head Constable and a few men of the Nilambur

+Tirumalpad who were murdered by the rebels at this stage.
+The statement of a witness cited by the prosecution itself says that the behaviour of the rebels at this stage was not such as to frighten the ordinary people in any way.....

-With the coming of the military, the mentality of both the rebels as well as of the common people underwent a change.
-The 'battle' of Pookottur and the clashes with the militaryat several other places disrupted the hitherto solid forces of the rebels; the loss of the personnel and the dangerous situation facing them made the rebels desperate.
+"With the coming of the military, the mentality of both the rebels as well as of the common people underwent a change.
+The 'battle' of Pookottur and the clashes with the military at several other places disrupted the hitherto solid forces of the rebels; the loss of the personnel and the dangerous situation facing them made the rebels desperate.
 The common people in their turn had to face a very difficult situation since, as in all wars, neutrality was dangerous.
-Those Hindus who did not give all cooperation to the military would be considered sympathetic to the rebels.
-The helpless Hindus, therefore, were sometimes forced to give information to the military regarding the where-abouts and movement of the rebels.
+Those Hindus who did not give all co-operation to the military would be considered sympathetic to the rebels.
+The helpless Hindus, therefore, were sometimes forced to give information to the military regarding the whereabouts and movements of the rebels.
 This naturally created suspicion among the Moplahs who began to get furious against the Hindus.
-It was thus that the originally non-communal movement of a section of the common people was ultimately transformed into a communal Moplah rebellion.
-(Emphasis added)
+It was thus that the originally noncommunal movement of a section of the common people was ultimately transformed into a communal Moplah rebellion."

-It was natural for the people of the country with a feudalcolonial economy and caste-ridden society to start their struggle for democracy in the form of a struggle for the equality of all castes and from there to go forward to the struggle for political and economic democracy.
+It was natural for the people of a caste-ridden country with a feudal-colonial economy to start their struggle for democracy in the form of a struggle for the equality of all castes and from there to go forward to the struggle for political and economic democracy.
 This, as we have seen, was the course taken by the people of Kerala in the first two decades of the twentieth century.